Roku Express full review

 It's ever so slightly larger than the Roku Streaming Stick, but whereas that device is concealed at the back of your TV set where it hangs on for dear life the Express is on show for all to admire (and so the remote works, of course).
 It's not at all a bad-looking device, built from a matte black plastic with the Roku logo on top and a shiny black plastic fascia.

 If you want to add streaming services to a dumb TV in the cheapest, most user-friendly way possible, Roku Express is a great and affordable option.
-It lacks some features of the Roku Streaming Stick+ but is a fraction of the price at just £29 (versus £79), and if you don't need 4K or HDR it's a no-brainer.
+It lacks some features of the Roku Streaming Stick+ but is a lot cheaper at just £29 (versus £49), and if you don't need 4K or HDR it's a no-brainer.

 Roku Express: Specs